jgolden36/jgolden36.github.io/_pages/talks.md

 author_profile: true
 ---

+## New York State Economics Association (Rochester, New York, November 2025)
+* Investment and the Transfer of Power: Dynamic Effects of Transmission in Electricity Markets

 ## Missouri Economic Association (Kansas City, Missouri, October 2025)
 * Investment and the Transfer of Power: Dynamic Effects of Transmission in Electricity Markets